-The national consultant will work in a team and under the leadership of the international consultant.
+The International consultant will work in a team with a local consultant that will help with the analysis and research of the available relevant documentation, with setting up the meetings with the external actors and with the needed ad-hoc translations/ interpretation.
 To facilitate the Outcome evaluation process an Evaluation Focal Team (EFT) comprising of representatives of UNDP and UN Women will be set up.
 The EFT will assist in connecting the evaluation team with the senior management and key stakeholders.
 In addition, the EFT will assist in developing a detailed evaluation plan and conducting filed visits.
 During the evaluation, EFT will help identify key partners for interviews.
 Otherwise, the evaluation will be fully independent and the evaluation team will retain enough flexibility to determine the best approach in collecting and analyzing data for the Outcome evaluation.